HiImKarl/HiImKarl.github.io/_posts/2017-1-23-Learning-AVL-Trees-1.md

 # Finding Nodes

-Since the tree is ordered, walking through the tree and finding nodes is also quite simple.
-The height of the tree is O(log(n)), so ```Find``` in the worst case (finding a leaf node) takes time proportional to log(n).
+The tree is ordered, so walking through the tree and finding nodes is also quite simple.
+The height of the tree is O(log(n)), and in the worst case (finding a leaf node) ```Find``` will take time proportional to log(n).
 We will return a nullptr if the node cannot be found.

 ```cpp
 template <typename T>